“At 6,227’ the loudest noise at this Chapel comes from the creek”

 We're excited to launch a series of Fireside Chats at our Chapel, an opportunity for you to learn from fascinating people about Olympic Valley's rich history, among other topics, beginning in late October.

-We start with a screening of an award-winning* documentary film by Director, Screenwriter, and Editor, Nancy O'Connell, Three Weeks: The 1960 Winter Olympics and the Civil Rights Movement in Reno, Nevada.
+We started with a screening of an award-winning* documentary film by Director, Screenwriter, and Editor, Nancy O'Connell, Three Weeks: The 1960 Winter Olympics and the Civil Rights Movement in Reno, Nevada.

-Nancy will showcase her film and have Geralda Miller, the historian of record she inter-viewed in the film, as well as the executive producer, Dr. Christopher von Nagy, head of Shared History at UNR, for a Q&A after the film.
+Nancy showcased her film at Olympic Valley Chapel on Saturday, October 22nd and had the executive producer, Dr. Christopher von Nagy, head of Shared History at UNR, for a Q&A after the film.
+Local Olympic legend, Tamara McKinney, hosted the well received event.

 Olympic Valley Chapel is a place which has seen the area grow up and mature all around it.
 The Chapel was here during the 1960 Olympic Winter Games, and it survived a fire and pandemic.
 All along this timeline the Chapel never lost sight of its purpose or its legacy: to build a currency of trust with the community.